5 AI Gateways Developers Use to Run Claude Code with Non-Anthropic Models

 Features

-• **Automatic fallbacks:** Seamless failover between providers and models with zero downtime
+- Automatic fallbacks: Automatic failover between providers and models with zero downtime

 Best For

-Bifrost is the right choice for engineering teams that need a self-hosted, zero-config gateway with strong enterprise controls.
-It is particularly well-suited for organizations running Claude Code in regulated environments, teams that want to consolidate multi-provider access with cost governance, and developers who need MCP gateway support alongside standard LLM routing.
-Book a Bifrost demo to see how it fits your infrastructure.
+Bifrost is the right call for engineering teams that want a self-hosted, zero-config gateway with strong enterprise controls.
+It works especially well for organizations running Claude Code in regulated environments, for teams consolidating multi-provider access with cost governance, and for developers who need MCP gateway support alongside standard LLM routing.
+Book a Bifrost demo to see how it maps to your infrastructure.

 2. LiteLLM